Did you know you can use LinkedIn to build your resume?

 However, your resume is a business presentation and the format of your resume DOES matter.
 Why use a format that fails to distinguish you from other candidates?

-Still unconvinced that layout matters?
-This resume eye-tracking study published in 2018 shows why a clean, clear format is essential.
+STILL unconvinced that layout matters?
+This resume eye-tracking study shows why a clean, clear format is essential.

 Your LinkedIn Resume Builder-generated resume will “hide” your education.